 1963: Marvin Gaye Recorded Live on Stage, recorded during a Motortown Revue show at Chicago’s Regal Theater, was released on Motown’s Tamla label as Gaye’s first live LP.

-1964: Peter & Gordon released “I Don’t Want to See You Again,” a song written by Paul McCartney, was released in the UK.
-Less than two weeks later, the single was issued in the US.
+1964: The Peter & Gordon single “I Don’t Want to See You Again,” penned by Paul McCartney, was released in the UK.
+Less than two weeks later, it was issued in the US.

 1965: The Rolling Stones had their fourth #1 UK single with “(I Can’t Get No) Satisfaction.”
 In July earlier that summer, the record had become the group’s first #1 song in the US.